timeteam/timeteam.github.io/_posts/2016-07-02-ghost-fleet.md

 ***

 Another somehwat plausible near-future disaster scenario.
-This time China making war on - not a nearby soft target - but the US.
+This time China making war on &emdash not a nearby soft target - but the US.
 Pearl Harbour again, if you please.